ashish-koshy/ionic-ng-pwa/README.md

 ## Install dependencies

 Install a package manager like `npm` on your machine to resolve all the dependencies for this project.
-Run `npm install` to setup up the project.
+Using a `CLI`, run the command `npm install` to setup up the project.

 ## Angular Development server with live reload